Sugar Free Strawberry Freezer Jam – No Pectin

 • Let your freezer jam rest at this point for 3-5 minutes to set up.

 • Fourth: Now you can spoon your strawberry freezer jam into your freezer jars or containers.
-Make sure to leave at least a 1/2 inch head space if using jars.
+Make sure to leave at least a 1/2 inch head space if using mason jars.
 Strawberry Freezer Jam will expand a bit when it freezes and your jar will break if you fill it all the way.

 • Freeze for up to two years.
 (After two years it’s still good to eat, but has a little discoloration and loses some freshness.)